Take action to keep your home so you have somewhere to live on release.

 Choose someone you trust.
 Your landlord could take steps to end your tenancy if occupiers or visitors to the property cause a nuisance.

 It's important that any caretaking arrangement does not create a subtenancy.
-This can happen if someone living in your home pays rent to you or the landlord.
+This can happen if someone pays you rent to live in your home.

 It's a criminal offence to sublet your council or housing association home if you're a:

 You lose rights to your home and risk eviction.